AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - **Abstraction**  Abstraction is key to achieve simplicity at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
 APIs and Terraform templates also benefit from this abstraction as fewer of them need to be managed.

-- **External Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve simplicity at operation time.
+- **Service Extension** We integrated and developed applications for popular logging services to forward events, alerts and a turn key dashboard to achieve simplicity at operation time.
+Traditional virtualized firewall appliance can be optimally deployed by Aviatrix.

 - **Centrally Managed** A single pane of glass to manage all your cloud network scattered in different regions and clouds.
+Hitless software upgrade eliminates operation downtime and maintenance window.

 For example, we hide the platform differences between AWS, Azure and GCP, so that you have the same experience when networking to any of them or between them.